Louisiana Court Records

 Sealing and Expunging Criminal Records in Louisiana

 In Louisiana, a criminal record is public information.
-As such, anyone can look up criminal records in the state.
+As such, anyone may look up criminal records in the state.
 However, having criminal history information may sometimes make it harder for ex-offenders to seek housing or employment.
-Louisiana state laws provide such persons with an opportunity to restrict such records from public disclosure.
-Anyone directly affected by a damaging criminal record can apply to have them removed from public access.
+Louisiana state laws provide such individuals with the opportunity to restrict these records from public disclosure.
+Anyone directly affected by a damaging criminal record may apply to have it removed from public access.

-The Difference Between Sealing and Expunging Criminal Records Louisiana
+The Difference Between Sealing and Expunging Criminal Records in Louisiana

 Sealing and expunging criminal records in Louisiana mean two different things.
 While sealing a record refers to restricting access to only eligible persons, these records still have legal and administrative value.
 Expungement refers to the complete deletion of criminal records from the legal system.
 Although an expunged record may maintain its administrative value, it has no legal weight.